Property

 Just in case you are wondering, as part of the research for this article, I contacted a few expat lenders and asked them where the cut off was.
 The consensus seemed to be about 6.

-However, I’ve subsequently been told by those in the know (specialist mortgage brokers LDN Finance) that there are lenders out there that will lend to clients in countries with a score higher than six providing you meet their other criteria.
+However, I’ve subsequently been told by those in the know (specialist mortgage brokers) that there are lenders out there that will lend to clients in countries with a score higher than six providing you meet their other criteria.

-Any non residents intent on buying property as an investment need to be aware that all property is subject to UK tax.
+Any non residents intent on buying property as an investment should be aware that all UK property investment is subject to tax.

-And whilst this may be reduced or avoided if you are buying a home, it won’t be if you are buying investment property.
+And whilst this may be reduced or avoided if you are buying a home, it won’t be if you are buying investment property aka Buy to let (BTL).
+And this is especially true if you live overseas.

 In short, you pay stamp duty when you buy.
 You pay capital gains tax when you sell.
 And you pay income tax on your rental income.